JOP-Lee/READ/README.md

 python train.py --config configs/train_example.yaml --pipeline READ.pipelines.ogl.TexturePipeline --crop_size 256x256

-The size of crop_size depends on your GPU memory, and the parameter train_dataset_args can be adjusted in the configs folder
+The size of crop_size depends on your GPU memory, and the parameter train_dataset_args can be adjusted in the configs folder.

 ## Train with your own data